The COVID-19 pandemic has caused many healthcare organizations to go remote.

 We’ve put together a webinar with special guest presenter Dr. Danika Brinda from Planet HIPAA to cover what healthcare organizations need to think about when going remote, real-life use cases of practices that were successful, and more.

 P.S.
-Be sure to learn more about special offers from JotForm and Planet HIPAA:
+Be sure to learn more about special offers from Jotform and Planet HIPAA:

-Once Dr. Danika finishes her presentation, we’ll jump into a brief overview of JotForm and a special program we’re running called the Coronavirus Responder Program, which offers free unlimited HIPAA-compliant plans to eligible users.
+Once Dr. Danika finishes her presentation, we’ll jump into a brief overview of Jotform and a special program we’re running called the Coronavirus Responder Program, which offers free unlimited HIPAA-friendly plans to eligible users.
 After that, we’ll do a brief Q&A session and then conclude for today.
 If you have any questions or comments during the webinar, please type them into either the chat or the questions tab on your screen.
 Without further ado, I’m going to pass the mic over to Dr. Danika.

 Dr. Danika: Hello everybody, and welcome to the webinar.

 Thank you, Annabel, for that great introduction.
 I am very excited to spend the next hour with you and talk about what you can do as healthcare organizations.
-As you go remote, as it pertains to the privacy and security and HIPAA compliance when protecting the patient information that your patients share and give to you.
+As you go remote, as it pertains to the privacy and security and HIPAA compliance features when protecting the patient information that your patients share and give to you.
 My name is Dr. Danika Brinda.
 And I’m excited to be on this journey with you.

 A little bit more about myself.
 As I said, I am Dr. Danika Brinda and I am the CEO and president of Planet HIPAA.
-Planet HIPAA is an online software as a solution provider that provides HIPAA compliance to a lot of different organizations throughout the United States.
+Planet HIPAA is an online software as a solution provider that provides HIPAA-friendly to a lot of different organizations throughout the United States.
 I am a HIPAA SME.
 I love everything about HIPAA.
 I know you guys are probably giggling about that, but I do love HIPAA, and I love to help organizations make it work for them.
 I’m a regional and national speaker on all things HIPAA.

-I’ve also had the opportunity to write numerous textbook chapters, as well as author my own book for an exam prep that has to do with HIPAA compliance.
+I’ve also had the opportunity to write numerous textbook chapters, as well as author my own book for an exam prep that has to do with HIPAA compliance features.
 I’ve served as a virtual privacy and security officer, and I am the creator of the HIPAA Autopilot product by Planet HIPAA, which we’ll touch on at the end of this presentation.
 So first and foremost, thank you again for joining us.
 I know we are in the middle of very unprecedented times, and I just want to let you know that I appreciate your time and I hope that you and your office staff and your family and friends are all healthy during this challenging time.

 So let’s just start out.
 I’d like to know a little bit about who is on the call with me.
 So the first question to all of you is what type of organization are you?